Introduction: Fill in the Blank Comic Book - No Drawing Required!

 Step 9: Trim Pages (optional)

 If your booklet has a lot of pages, you may notice that the edges are uneven -- the outer pages will look shorter, due to wrapping around the thickness of the other pages.
+(This is called "creep," and you may see print settings in your software that help you adjust for it.)
 I didn't do it this time, but for the most professional look, you can use a paper trimmer to trim the edges even.
 This gives a nice square look to the edge of your comic book.

 Step 10: Enjoy Your Comic Book!